Swiss overwhelmingly reject ban on animal testing | DW | 13.02.2022

 Voters in Switzerland on Sunday rejected a campaign that aimed to make it the first country to ban experiments on animals.

-According government figures, just 21% of voters were in favor of becoming the first country in the world to reject tests on animals, with 79% against.
+According to government figures, 21% of voters were in favor of a ban on animal testing and 79% were against the measure.

 The poll was part of the country's system of direct democracy that sees many issues put to the electorate each year.